 We are grateful for the generous support of the many individuals, trusts and foundations that make our work possible.

-We particularly appreciate the significant ongoing support from the Mullum Trust, the Garry White Foundation, Lord Mayor’s Charitable Foundation, Paddy Pallin Foundation and the Curlew Fund, a sub-fund of the Australian Communities Foundation.
+We particularly appreciate the significant ongoing support from the Mullum Trust, the Garry White Foundation, Lord Mayor’s Charitable Foundation, Paddy Pallin Foundation, The Ross Trust and the Curlew Fund, a sub-fund of the Australian Communities Foundation.

 We acknowledge the in-kind support provided by The Royal Society of Victoria.